edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

 ## Usage

 ### Starting of the machine
- * Tap your tag on the access control.
+ * Tap your tag on the access control
  * Release the E-Stop
  * Press the green button on the contactor
    * Wait for the VFD to start